Urban planning in communist states

 Urban planning in the Soviet Bloc countries during the Cold War era was dictated by ideological, political, social as well as economic motives.
-Unlike the urban development in the Western countries, Soviet-style planning often called for the complete redesigning of cities.

 This thinking was reflected in the urban design of all communist countries.
 Most socialist systems exercised a form of centrally controlled development and simplified methods of construction already outlined in the Soviet guidelines at the end of the Stalinist period.
-The communist planning resulted in the virtually identical city blocks being erected across many nations, even if there were differences in the specifics between each country.
+The communist planning resulted in virtually identical city blocks being erected across many nations, even if there were differences in the specifics between each country.

+These uniform apartment blocks, ubiquitous over communist countries, have become known as "commie blocks".

 Soviet-style cities are often traced to Modernist ideas in architecture such as those of Le Corbusier and his plans for Paris.
-The housing developments generally feature tower blocks in park-like settings, standardized and mass-produced using structural insulated panels within a short period of time.
+The housing developments often featured tower blocks, standardized and mass-produced using structural insulated panels within a short period of time.